 Before we knew it, it was lunchtime, and time for our favourite juice of the day – the carrot, apple and ginger one.
 This is so much like the Raw Juice at Wagamamas which I love.
 But today the site of other people’s raw food lunches was really making me hungry.
 I can’t tell you how much I’m craving crudités with guacamole right now.
 Or a nice salad with gorgeous sesame dressing.
 Or even just a carrot of my very own.
 But watching the people who are breaking their fast try to eat the plates of crudités or the bowls of wholesome soup or even just a chopped up apple, is hilarious and eye opening.
 One lady swore her chopped apple MUST be about three apples because it looked like so much to eat.
 She spent half an hour nibbling bits and felt full up before she was even quarter of the way through it.
 The lady that then left 2/3rds of her crudités and half her guacamole left the rest of us on the edge of our seats with veg-lust.
 I can remember feeling that full on so little from my last visit.
 It’s extraordinary how little food we actually need when it’s the right kind of food.

-As conversation turned to cravings (mine – carrot, ginger and chilli salad, Stephanie’s – a massive sea bass or a Marks and Spencer sandwich, lady whose name I don’t know – bread and butter), when a rather well spoken older lady who is here with her husband ‘for his health’ piped up.
+As conversation turned to cravings (mine – carrot, ginger and chilli salad, Stephanie’s – a massive sea bass, lady whose name I don’t know – bread and butter), when a rather well spoken older lady who is here with her husband ‘for his health’ piped up.
 Since they arrived, they have seemed the only people here who didn’t seem to be completely embracing it.
 He honestly looks like he is only here because his doctor made him come as an alternative to dying before his time.
 Not that he looks ill, you understand, but he looks mighty pissed off.
 He’s here because he needs to be, not because he wants to be.
 His wife is trying a little bit harder and has at least tried to join in in the pool, has been loving the hot stone massages as much as I have and is clearly here to give her husband much needed moral support, bless her.
 They are not on the juice fast with us hard-core Amcharer-ers but on the raw food healthy meals, trying to lose a bit of weight and learn a few things while they are here.
 But when she pipes up she admits she ‘can’t live without her 4pm biscuit and it’s fairly clear she has a stash of them in her room, possibly along with a bottle of fine Merlot, a Waitrose cheesecake and some Brie – you know the type.
 She then asks me if I know any good restaurants because she and her husband are sneaking out to have a ‘proper meal’ tomorrow night.
 I gasp in horror much louder than I meant to and probably more than is polite.
 Being judgey-wudgey again, I internally reprimand myself.